proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 #.
 Fork the
    `proplot GitHub repository <https://github.com/lukelbd/proplot>`__.
-It's fine to use ProPlot as your fork repository name because it will live under your user.
+It's fine to keep "proplot" as the fork repository name because it will live under your account.

 #.
 Clone your fork locally using `git <https://git-scm.com/>`__, connect your repository
    to the upstream (main project), and create a branch: